CameronR7/CCU/README.md

 # PSHS
-A collection of resources for PSHS
+A curated collection of study resources, materials, and tools for PSHS students to support learning and academic success.
 <p align="center">
   <img src="Stylised chess logo with gold accents.png" width="500"/>
 </p>